tlinnet/gas-counter-magnetic/README.md

 # Test send and receive data via MQTT message service

+We will install mosquitto as a broker on a device/computer that is always on.
-I have an GL.iNet GL-A1300 (Slate Plus) with OpenWrt 23.05 as an Access Point in my office.
-We will install mosquitto on it to act as a broker.
+In this example, a GL.iNet GL-A1300 (Slate Plus) with OpenWrt 23.05.

 ## Install mosquitto broker on OpenWrt router